 If you normally work in an office, get ready just like any normal workday and travel to your new home office.
 It may be very tempting to delay your start time to coincide with the time you’d usually arrive at the office, but try and avoid this temptation as there will be many more issues to deal with during the day that will take up valuable time.

 One method that we employ here at Ziflow to establish a routine for everyone is hosting daily sprint calls at 9 am.
-We use agile scrum methodology, which includes these quick daily team status updates -- called “standups” -- in which each team member identifies progress made and any blockers they might have in getting their work done.
+We use agile scrum methodology for project management, which includes these quick daily team status updates -- called “standups” -- in which each team member identifies progress made and any blockers they might have in getting their work done.
 I recommend keeping these sprint calls to 15 minutes.
 It’s the perfect time to talk about the highest priority tasks as a group without burdening everyone with a long meeting every single day.

 For these updates (and all video calls at Ziflow) we use Zoom video conferencing.
 Since our team members are located in different countries, using video calls helps everyone feel more connected and sets the expectation for face-to-face collaboration.